alexac54767/Alexa-Fastpage/_posts/2022-10-17-VideoPlanning.md

 - show progress and how API shows up
 - add screen recording of attemting to click quantity (doesn't work)
 - show use of blogs?

+## Other Videos:
+### Group from APCSA (Period 2 Rebecca Su)
+- talked about weekly sprints (development, testing, deployment)
+- use issues on github to keep track of/assign work
+- very detailed uml and wire frames
+- have a post tracking all their progress for their project (list APIS, wesites, etc)
+- have a currency converter < very intresting and accounting for all groups

+### Group from APCSP (Drew Reed)
+- very descriptive uml on project (good to reference)
+- showed use of debugging
+- used CSS to create buttons on timer
+- very organized and end project will be very cool